Starcalled & 5e Sigil Update

 Overall, Starcalled individuals are still incredibly rare when their numbers are placed against a standard populace.

-Roughly only about 2-3% of all individuals manifest a sigil sometime during their lifetime.
+Roughly only about 1 in every 500 of all individuals manifest a sigil sometime during their lifetime.
 While possessing a sigil usually means great things for the individual, many Starcalled still lead unassuming lives as the daily drivers of civilization.
 Few reach the heights of those found in the annals of history, and even fewer take command of their destiny to rise as beacons among their kind.